commissure/redbox-react/README.md

 ## What is this good for?
 An error that's only in the console is only half the fun.
 Now you can use all the wasted space where your app would be if it didn’t crash to display the error that made it crash.
 You should use this in development only.

-## Will this catch all errors for me?
+## Will this catch errors for me?
 No. As you can see above, this is only a UI component for rendering errors and their stack traces.
+It's works great with other solutions, that automate the error catching for you, see the [examples](https://github.com/KeywordBrain/redbox-react/tree/master/examples).

 ## Will you integrate this with react-hot-api?
-I will try my best.
-There is already a PR for this: https://github.com/gaearon/react-hot-api/pull/17
+There is already a PR for this: https://github.com/gaearon/react-hot-api/pull/17.